petrosalema/petrosalema.github.io/_posts/talks/0000-00-00-ghosts-in-the-shell.markdown

 >you think you're about to die.
 But that’s not how it happened with me.
 What I
 >remember was grass---lots of it.

-I nearly didn’t live long enough to see my seventh birthday.
+I almost didn’t live long enough to see my seventh birthday.
 I was just six when I learnt that a brush with death can come as suddenly as a bad punch line.
 I was a six-year-old running for my life... and desperately contemplating grass.

-A couple of decades later---thinking over a conceptual framework around human-computer interaction of all things---it would strike me just how appropriate it was, that in that near death experience, it was grass that was on my mind.

-It all comes down to context you’ll see.
+A couple of decades later---thinking over a conceptual framework around human-computer interaction, it struck me just how appropriate it was, that in that near death experience, it would have been grass that was on my mind.
+It all comes down to context.

 <img src="../static/chasing.gif" />